stefansbv/kderc/README.md

 % kderc run --in examples/kde-fonts.yml --dryrun
 ```

-Change the KDE fonts configuration section:
+Change all the settings in the KDE fonts configuration section:

 ```
 % kderc run --in examples/kde-fonts.yml
 ```

+The previous command created a new `YAML` file:
+`examples/kde-fonts-reset-2014-11-11T17:11:58.yml` with the old values.

-We can now restore the old setings, if we want:
+We can now restore the old settings, if we want:

 ```
 % kderc run --in examples/kde-fonts-reset-2014-11-11T17:11:58.yml